 On August 4, 2020, the Company issued a \$1.5 billion principal amount of dual tranche senior unsecured convertible bonds (Tranche A and Tranche B for \$750 million each tranche), due 2025 and 2027, respectively.
 Tranche A bonds were issued at 105.8% as zero-coupon bonds while Tranche B bonds were issued at 104.5% as zero-coupon bonds.
 The conversion price at issuance was \$43.62 for Tranche A equivalent to a 47.5% conversion premium and \$45.10 for Tranche B, equivalent to a 52.5% conversion premium.
-These conversion features correspond to an equivalent of 4,585 shares per each Tranche B bond \$200,000 par value and an equivalent of 4,435 shares per each Tranche B bond \$200,000 par value.
-The bonds are convertible by the bondholders or are callable by the issuer upon certain conditions, on a net-share settlement basis, except if the issuer elects a full-eash or full-share conversion as an alternative settlement.
+These conversion features correspond to an equivalent of 4,385 shares per each Tranche B bond \$200,000 par value and an equivalent of 4,435 shares per each Tranche B bond \$200,000 par value.
+The bonds are convertible by the bondholders or are callable by the issuer upon certain conditions, on a net-share settlement basis, except if the issuer elects a full-cash or full-share conversion as an alternative settlement.
 The net proceeds from the bond offering were \$1,567 million, after deducting issuance costs paid by the Company.
 Proceeds were allocated between debt and equity by measuring first the liability component and then determining the equity component as a residual amount.
 The liability component was measured at fair value based on a discount rate adjustment technique (income approach), which corresponded to a Level 3 fair value hierarchy measurement.
-The fair value of the liability component at initial recognition totaled \$1,362 million before allocation of issuance costs and \$40 million before allocation of \$40 million deferred tax effect, was recorded in equity as the value of the instruments with no conversion rights.
+The fair value of the liability component at initial recognition totaled \$1,362 million before allocation of issuance costs and deferred tax effect and was estimated by calculating the present value of cash flows using a discount rate of 1.30% and 1.85%, respectively, on each tranche, which were determined to be consistent with the market rates at the time for similar instruments with no conversion rights.
 An amount of \$215 million, before allocation of \$1 million issuance costs and \$30 million deferred tax effect, was recorded in equity as the value of the conversion features of the instruments.

-Unamortized debt discount and issuance costs on the issued convertible debt totaled \$212 million as at December 31, 2020.
-As at December 31, 2020, the Company stock price exceeded the conversion price of Tranche B of the senior unsecured convertible bonds issued on July 3, 2017 and did not exceed the conversion price of the senior unsecured convertible bonds issued on August 4, 2020.
+Unamortized debt discount and issuance costs on the issued convertible debt totaled \$113 million as at December 31, 2021.
+As at December 31, 2021, the Company stock price exceeded the conversion price of both Tranches